Curtis Joseph: St. Louis Blues (1989–1995)

-Edmonton Oilers
+Edmonton Oilers (1995–1998)

 The Oilers began their training camp with two starting goaltenders, signed incumbent Bill Ranford and the unsigned Joseph.
 Edmonton failed to work out a contract or trade Joseph's rights, leaving Joseph without a team to start the 1995–96 season.
 He signed a contract with the IHL's Las Vegas Thunder and dominated, reminding the NHL that he deserved to be there.
-The Oilers entertained trading Joseph to the Boston Bruins but would finally sign Joseph to a contract and trade Ranford to Boston.
+The Oilers entertained trading Joseph to the Boston Bruins but would finally sign Joseph to a contract and trade Ranford to Boston on January 11, 1996.
 With Edmonton, Joseph won two Zane Feldman Trophies (team MVP) and one Most Popular Player award.
 He backstopped the Oilers to first round playoff upsets of the Dallas Stars and Colorado Avalanche in 1997 and 1998, respectively, their first playoff series wins since 1992.

-Toronto Maple Leafs
+Toronto Maple Leafs (1998–2002)

-Following the 1997–98 season, Joseph signed as a free agent with the Toronto Maple Leafs.
+Following the 1997–98 season, Joseph signed as a free agent with the Toronto Maple Leafs on July 15, 1998.
 While with the Leafs, he had three consecutive seasons of 30+ wins, he was twice runner-up for the Vezina Trophy in 1999 and 2000, a finalist for the Lester B. Pearson Award in 1999, and won the King Clancy Memorial Trophy in 2000.
 Joseph played a key role in the Leafs' run to the Eastern Conference Finals in 1999 and 2002.
 In 2000, during Game One of the series against the New Jersey Devils, he was considered the deciding factor in the 2–1 win where the Leafs were outshot 33–21.

-After Leafs General Manager Pat Quinn was unwilling to give Joseph a four-year contract (he offered three years), he left after the 2001–02 season to sign with the Detroit Red Wings.
+After Leafs General Manager Pat Quinn was unwilling to give Joseph a four-year contract (he offered three years), he left after the 2001–02 season to sign with the Detroit Red Wings on July 2, 2002.
+A few days earlier, the Maple Leafs had traded his rights to the Calgary Flames on June 30, 2002, for a third round draft pick in the 2003 NHL entry draft (which ultimately became Danny Irmen).
 Some also speculated that the relationship between Quinn and Joseph was frosty because Quinn had benched Joseph in the Salt Lake City Olympics after the first game, although Joseph himself denied the rumours, saying that he played a bad first game against Sweden (losing 5–2) and that Martin Brodeur played very well for the rest of the tournament, earning his spot as the starter.
 Joseph's move to Detroit was highly publicized and unpopular in Toronto.